Efficient engines, high payloads and a five-year warranty

-The gearlever is mounted high up in a pod that sprouts from the front of the dash - good news for the driver, who doesn't have to reach very far, but bad news for anyone sat in the middle seat, since they'll either have to sit turned sideways or be amputated at the knees.
+Similarly, the gearlever is mounted high up in a pod that sprouts from the front of the dash - good news for the driver, who doesn't have to reach very far, but bad news for anyone sat in the middle seat, since they'll either have to sit turned sideways or be amputated at the knees.

 Storage space and standard equipment

 The door bins are quite large and there's a decent area under the passenger seat (limited to the middle one if you have the Smart Cargo option), but the gloveboxes aren't overly generous and the cupholders are on top of the dash - you have to lean quite far forward to reach them and it means your bottle of water is sat right in the sun.

-Best of the bunch is the 116hp 1.6-litre motor (again) as it features stop-start as standard and returns a claimed 54.3mpg; the 2.0-litre isn't far behind, though, at 53.3mpg and 139g/km.
-The 95hp 1.6 will prove least efficient (especially when loaded), and claims 51.4mpg with 144g/km.
+At launch, the best of the bunch was the 115hp 1.6-litre motor as it features stop-start as standard and returns a claimed 54.3mpg; the 2.0-litre isn't far behind, though, at 53.3mpg.
+The 95hp 1.6 will prove least efficient (especially when loaded), and claims 51.4mpg.

 Servicing and dealer network